cinaq/cinaq-website/content/_index.md

 ---
 title: Home
 date: 2021-04-04
-description: "CINAQ is an IT company specializes in Mendix Security & Deployment, Cloud consultancy and Software development"
+description: "CINAQ is an IT company specializing in DevOps, SRE, Platform engineering, Cloud consultancy and Software development"
 sections:
 - template: hero
   options: